 If hiking is not your thing, you can spend today exploring more of the Isle of Skye, and then make your way to Glencoe.

 To get from the Isle of Skye to Glencoe, take the ferry from Armadale on the Isle of Skye to Maillag on the mainland.
 It is highly recommended that you book your ferry tickets at least several days in advance, especially during the busy summer months.
 View the timetables and purchase your tickets on the Caledonian MacBrayne website.

-On the drive to Glencoe, you will pass the Glenfinnan Aqueduct.
+On the drive to Glencoe, you will pass the Glenfinnan Viaduct.
 For Harry Potter fans, this is well worth it.
-The Glenfinnan Aqueduct was used in the filming of the Hogwart’s Express.
+The Glenfinnan Viaduct was used in the filming of the Hogwart’s Express.

 Arrive in Glencoe.